Adult Child Support Explained

 A recent case sheds light on the rule for adult child support.
-The case is called Marriage of Cecilia and David W and it sets forth a two-prong test for when adult child support is appropriate and when it should not be ordered.
+The case is called Marriage of Cecilia and David W, and it sets forth a two-prong test for when adult child support is appropriate and when it should not be ordered, such as in the case of not being able to earn a living due to factors beyond their own control and no way to provide self-support.
+The first prong requires a showing that the adult child is unable to be self-supporting or to find work because of mental or physical disability.

 What does this mean for you if you are paying support and have an adult child with a disorder?
-If your child does not have a disability, but does have a disorder that affects his daily life, you should not necessarily agree to adult child support.
+If your child does not have a disability but does have a disorder that affects his or her daily life, you should not necessarily agree to adult child support.
 A court should not rubber-stamp an adult child support order.

-If you have a child that you believe will need adult child support, make sure you have an experienced attorney that knows the adult child support laws and knows how to implement the right strategy.
+If you have a child whom you believe will need adult child support, make sure you have an experienced attorney who knows the adult child support laws and knows how to implement the right strategy.
+I am Hogan W. Song, and I can help you.
+Contact my law firm online or call me at 888-999-0259.
+I serve clients with adult child support questions throughout Orange County from my offices in Mission Viejo and Orange.